National Board Certification Background Information

 Certification is achieved through a rigorous performance-based assessment that takes two or more years to complete and measures what accomplished teachers, librarians, and school counselors should know and be able to do.
-The total number of teachers and school counselors certified by NBPTS now stands at more than 118,000 including over 2,200 in Chicago.
-The National Board Certification process not only identifies accomplished teachers and school counselors; it is also a profound professional development experience.
+The total number of teachers, librarians, and school counselors certified by NBPTS now stands at more than 130,630, including more than 2,400 in Chicago.
+The National Board Certification process not only identifies accomplished teachers, librarians, and school counselors; it is also a profound professional development experience.
 It forces teachers and school counselors to demonstrate how their activities, both inside and outside of the classroom, improve student learning.
 National Board Certified Teachers (NBCTs) have demonstrated conclusively, that they possess advanced knowledge of their subjects and how to teach those subjects to students.
-Teachers and school counselors who purse National Board Certification – whether they have achieved or not – continue to identify this process as the most rigorous professional development of their careers and one that transforms their practice.
+Teachers and school counselors who pursue National Board Certification – whether they have achieved or not – continue to identify this process as the most rigorous professional development of their careers and one that transforms their practice.

 The Five Core Propositions